Broome’s Chinatown is the vibrant cultural, retail, and dining heart of the town, buzzing with activity along the Carnarvon Street café strip.

 Make sure to try a famous Broome mango smoothie from the juice bar!

-During the peak season from June to September, Town Beach comes alive with a Thursday Night Market held weekly from 4 pm – 8 pm.
+During the peak season from June to October, Town Beach comes alive with a Thursday Night Market held weekly from 4 pm – 8 pm.
 As part of the Staircase to the Moon phenomenon, an extra market is scheduled on one night of the full moon to make the most of this natural spectacle.
 Be sure to check the latest dates online to plan your visit.

 Photo: Tourism Western Australia